 A film tip for a cozy evening in bed: “The Italian Job” begins with a wild chase with boats through Venice’s canals …

-Now you know how to spend a perfect day in Venice and what sights are waiting for you.
+Now you know how to spend one perfect day in Venice – or more – and what highlights are waiting for you.
 You are well supplied with travel tips, things to do and know important photo spots in Italy’s famous lagoon city – buon viaggio 🇮🇹

 Pin the article for later on Pinterest: